ArangoDB v3.13 is under development and not released yet. This documentation is not final and potentially incomplete.

 Existing databases, collections, views and indexes with extended names can still

-be used even with the option set back to false
+be used even with the option set back to false, but no new database objects

 with extended names can be created with the option disabled.
 This state is only